jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 end
 ```

-So here we see two additonal functions, one is to ensure that we intend to deploy the prod and the others are to build
+So here we see two additonal functions, one is to ensure that we intend to deploy the prod and the other is to build
 the production image and push it to the heroku container registry and then release it.

 ## Wrapping Up

 So that about does it!
-After following these steps you now have a rails app that is using Docker in your dev, test, and
+After following these steps you now have a Rails app that is using Docker in your dev, test, and
 production environments!
 The example application is deployed [here](https://rails-docker-example.herokuapp.com/) and
 you can find the source code [here](https://github.com/jm96441n/rails_docker)